 Once children have collected them, leaves can inspire various other creative activity ideas for children.
 For example, has your child ever tried leaf rubbing (putting a leaf under paper and scribbling over it to reveal the leaf structure), leaf pressing (pressing leaves between pages of a heavy book to allow them to dry and flatten), or leaf printing (painting a leaf with paint then pressing it onto paper to offset the leaf’s form as an image)?
 These are just a few examples of the

-With World Bee Day arriving on the 20th of May and National Children’s Gardening Week arriving on the 24th, it’s an excellent time for a flower-growing activity for children — including under-fives.
+With World Bee Day arriving on the 20th of May and National Children’s Gardening Week arriving on the 23rd for 2026, it’s an excellent time for a flower-growing activity for children — including under-fives.
 More specifically, the growing of bee-friendly flowers — from seeds — will be an excellent way to celebrate World Bee Day and support these adorable little creatures.
 Bees, butterflies, and other pollinators are incredibly important for the world, being largely responsible for pollinating the crops, including nuts, seeds, fruits and vegetables, that we rely on for food.
 Yet they are under threat with numbers dwindling severely in recent years.
 Without bees and other pollinators, the world’s animals, plants, trees, and flowers would be in real danger.
 Today’s bee-friendly flower-growing activity is therefore an incredibly worthwhile one for children to get involved in.
 It’s fun, highly educational for little ones, and will help to make the world a better place!
 Little ones, let’s get growing!

 Unless seeds are available from friends and family or harvests from previous years, parents of under-fives will need to source them.
 However, that’s easy and can be incredibly inexpensive.
 Most supermarkets sell seed packets and, if not, there is a whole range of online stores to choose from (